dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

     * Set name, organization and billing account.
     ![create-project](/img/posts/20220810/create-project.png)

-1. Enable Engine Api
+1. Enable Engine API

-    * To be able to create cluster we need to enable Kubernetes Api.
+    * To be able to create a cluster, we need to enable Kubernetes Api.

     Go to [enable Kubernetes API](https://console.cloud.google.com/kubernetes)
     ![gcp-gke-dns-istio-letsencrypt-postgresql-keycloak](/img/posts/20220810/gke-api.png)

 1. Create GKE cluster

-  You can create standard and autopilot cluster in ths article we will create standard cluster.
+  You can create standard and autopilot cluster.
+In ths article, we will create the standard cluster.
-  At this time you have two options to create cluster `manually` or by `Use a setup guide`.
+  At this time you have two options to create a cluster: `manually` or by `Use a setup guide`.

-  * Manually.
+  * Manually
   ![create-manually-cluster](/img/posts/20220810/create-manually-cluster.png)

-  * Use a setup guide.
+  * Use a setup guide
     In this article we will `use a setup guide ` and `cost-optimized cluster`.
     ![create-setup-guide](/img/posts/20220810/create-setup-guide.png)

-  * Pick up the suitable location and name for you.
+  * Choose a suitable location and name your cluster.
   ![cost-optimized-cluster](/img/posts/20220810/pick-name-location.png)

   * Set release channel.
-    We are going to set `Regular channel` is two months after new release.
+    We are going to set `Regular channel` .
+This version have passed internal validation and are considered production-quality.
   ![set-release-channel](/img/posts/20220810/set-release-channel.png)

   * Choose cluster size.
     In this article we are going to keep the default size.
   ![set-cluster-size](/img/posts/20220810/set-cluster-size.png)

-  * Verify machine type.
+  * Verify the machine type.

   ![verify-machine-type](/img/posts/20220810/verify-machine-type.png)

   * Advanced settings.
     - In this article we will use `Optimize utilization`.
       Prioritize optimizing utilization over keeping spare resources in the cluster.
 When selected, the cluster autoscaler scales down the cluster more aggressively: it can remove more nodes, and remove nodes faster.
-    - For cluster autoscaler you can configure how many maximum nodes to scale.
-It's depend on your requirements.
+    - For cluster autoscaler you can configure how many maximum nodes to scale on your requirements.
 For this article we are going to keep this configuration maximum nodes `3`.
-    - Vertical Pod Autoscalling will be enable to sure the pods will deploy on the right node.
+    - Vertical Pod Autoscaling will ensure taht pods will be deployed on the right node.
   ![advanced-settings](/img/posts/20220810/advanced-settings.png)

   * Configure usage metering.